lptolik/lptolik.github.io/_pages/cv.md

 Research: investigation of the rhythm of spontaneously beating cardiomyocytes in vitro.\
-Methods:  on-line and off-line signal analysis, signal analysis on the basis of nonlinear dynamical and statistical methods
+Methods:  on-line and off-line signal analysis, signal analysis on the basis of nonlinear dynamical and statistical methods.

 Skills
 ======